gzcch/Bingo/README.md

 🚨  Revealing the minds of GPT-4V(ision)!
 We're exploring the Limitations of Visual Language Models!

-🚨  Our dataset is now available on [Hugging Face](https://huggingface.co/datasets/PahaII/Bingo), thanks to [Hao Qin](https://www.haqtu.me/)'s contribution.
+🚨  Our dataset is now available on [Hugging Face](https://huggingface.co/datasets/PahaII/Bingo), thanks to [Haoqin](https://www.haqtu.me/)'s contribution.

 ### Getting Started